Last Updated on March 28, 2026 by Emma Fajcz | Published: January 4, 2024

 Amanda Cohen

 Canadian-born chef Amanda Cohen is the owner and executive chef at Dirt Candy, a plant-based restaurant located on the Lower East Side.
 In October 2022, the restaurant was awarded a Michelin star.
-Before opening Dirt Candy in 2008, chef Cohen worked at now closed restaurants, Angelica Kitchen in the East Village and Bobby’s Flay’s Mesa Grill.
-4.
+Before opening Dirt Candy in 2008, chef Cohen worked at now-closed restaurants Angelica Kitchen in the East Village and Bobby’s Flay’s Mesa Grill.

 Hugue Dufour

-This talented Quebecois chef learned his tricks of the trade at acclaimed Montreal restaurant Au Pied de Cochon before opening up M. Wells (Crescent Street, 43-15) in Long Island City, Queens, in 2010.
-In 2013, Dufour and his wife Sarah Obraitis (who charmingly works the front of the house at M.Wells) moved into this former auto-body shop.
+This talented Quebecois chef learned his tricks of the trade at acclaimed Montreal restaurant Au Pied de Cochon before opening up M. Wells (now closed) in Long Island City, Queens, in 2010.
+In 2013, Dufour and his wife Sarah Obraitis (who charmingly works the front of the house at M.Wells) moved into a former auto-body shop.

-Not surprisingly, Dufour’s menu is loaded with meaty goodness: blood pudding, foie gras, goat carpaccio, steak, goat liver, truffle-sprinkled venison, a foie-gras-laced burger, and other delights.
+Dufour’s menu was loaded with meaty goodness: blood pudding, foie gras, goat carpaccio, steak, goat liver, truffle-sprinkled venison, a foie-gras-laced burger, and other delights.
+Now that their restaurant chain of M. Wells has closed in 2024, they focus on hosting events and residencies throughout NYC.

 Gabrielle Hamilton

-Best-selling author and chef, Gabrielle Hamilton is an iconic New York City toque.
-Her restaurant Prune is one of the most beloved eateries in the city.
-The restaurant temporarily shuttered during the pandemic and has yet to reopen, but it is not officially permanently closed, leaving many Big Apple dining lovers biting their nails, hoping Prune will fire up its post-pandemic burners once again.
+Best-selling author and chef Gabrielle Hamilton is an iconic New York City toque.
+Her restaurant Prune was one of the most beloved eateries in the city, but permanently closed during the pandemic.
+Many Big Apple dining lovers hope that Hamilton will re-open Prune or launch a new culinary endeavor.

 Daniel Humm